AI-Powered Cyber Attacks & Phishing

 The daily average of phishing attacks now stands at approximately 31,000.
 The impact on businesses is severe, with BEC (Business Email Compromise) attacks alone resulting in about $2.7 billion in losses in 2022.

-So, what does this mean for us?
+So, what do AI cyber attacks mean for us?

 As Chris Steffen of Enterprise Management Associates puts it, the days of easily spotted phishing emails are gone.
 Today's attacks are highly convincing, often imitating the styles of trusted sources or even colleagues.
+That is why you need to be aware of all the different forms of artificial intelligence cyber attacks

 1. Continuous end-user education is key; organizations must build a security-aware culture.

 2. Implementation of AI and machine learning-driven simulation practices is crucial to staying ahead of evolving threats.
+Train your team’s eyes to be able to spot any AI threat to cyber security

 3. Regular testing for vulnerabilities, along with enhancement of security infrastructure.
 A zero-trust strategy can offer substantial defense-in-depth.
+Cyber attack warnings may come late and may even be severe enough to be irreparable.
+Therefore, nothing can be better than preventing their occurrence in the first place.

 Knowledge is power, but action is crucial.
 It's time to ramp up our defenses against these AI-powered threats.
 Stay safe and vigilant, everyone! #CyberSecurity #AI #Phishing #JerichoSecurity #StaySafeOnline